WebAssembly/spec/spectec/test-prose/TEST.md

 1. Pop all values val* from the top of the stack.
 2. If the top of the stack is a FRAME_, then:
   a.
 Push the values val* to the stack.
   b.
-Let f be the current frame.
+Let F be the current frame.
   c.
-Let n be the arity of f.
+Let n be the arity of F.
   d.
 Assert: Due to validation, there are at least n values on the top of the stack.
   e.
 Pop the values val^n from the stack.
   f.
 Pop all values val'* from the top of the stack.